Reference

 - Setout

-- The act of marking the position of posts, gates, and panels on the actual site before any digging or concreting starts.
-Last chance to catch dimension errors.
+- Marking where the posts, gates, and panels will go on the real ground before any digging starts.
+The last chance to catch a measuring mistake.

 - Side panel